itential/itential-mcp/docs/bindings.md

    - An associated JSON schema defining expected input parameters
    - A route name for API access

+### Service Tool Requirements

+For service tools to work properly, the Itential Platform Gateway Manager must have:

+1. **A cluster** - A named cluster containing the service
+2. **A service** - A specific service within that cluster with:
+   - A unique name matching the `name` field in configuration
+   - A service type (ansible-playbook, python-script, opentofu-plan, etc.)
+   - An associated JSON schema (decorator) defining expected input parameters
+   - The service must be enabled and available for execution

 ## Tags

 Tags control tool visibility and can be used for filtering.
-Endpoint tools automatically get these tags:
+Both endpoint and service tools automatically get these tags:

 - `bindings` - Added to all dynamically created tools
 - The tool's `name` value from configuration